riad-azz/bing-ai-no-limit/README.md

-# Bing No Chracter Limit
+# Bing No Character Limit

 Remove the character limit for Bing AI search.